Serves 4

 Heavy cream or vanilla ice cream, optional, but very good

-Blitz the walnuts, sugar, and cinnamon together in a food processor fitted with the metal blade until the nuts are fine, without being reduced to a powder.
+(1) Blitz the walnuts, sugar, and cinnamon together in a food processor fitted with the metal blade until the nuts are fine but not reduced to a powder.
 You want them to retain some texture.
-Set this mixture aside in a shallow bowl, wide enough to roll the tops of the apples in in a later step.
+Set this mixture aside in a bowl wide enough to later roll the tops of the apples in.

-Core the apples.
-Using a vegetable peeler, remove only the top half of the peel from each apple.
-I like a very basic Swedish vegetable peeler.
+Core the apples, then remove the peel from the top half of each apple with a vegetable peeler.

 Fill the hollow center of each apple with some of the raisin–brown sugar mixture.